metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Optional:

-- `hosts` (List of String) Hosts are a list of hosts included in the TLS certificate.
+- `hosts` (List of String) hosts is a list of hosts included in the TLS certificate.
 The values in this list must match the name/s used in the tlsSecret.
 Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.
-- `secret_name` (String) SecretName is the name of the secret used to terminate TLS traffic on port 443.
+- `secret_name` (String) secretName is the name of the secret used to terminate TLS traffic on port 443.
 Field is left optional to allow TLS routing based on SNI hostname alone.
-If the SNI host in a listener conflicts with the 'Host' header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.
+If the SNI host in a listener conflicts with the 'Host' header field used by an IngressRule, the SNI host is used for termination and value of the 'Host' header is used for routing.